GioF71/upmpdcli-docker/README.md

 ### Support for Radio Browser

-Since `2023-02-26`, I have added support for the new Radio-Browser available in upmpdcli.
+Since `2023-02-26`, I have added support for the new Radio-Browser media server available in upmpdcli.
 See [here](https://www.lesbonscomptes.com/upmpdcli/upmpdcli-manual.html#UPMPDCLI-MS-RADIO-BROWSER) for more details.

 ### Streaming to Kodi enhanced